LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

 Elasticsearch returns a 400-error along with cause of the error in the response body.
-This HTTP error starts with a 4XX, meaning that there was a client error with the request sent.
+This HTTP error starts with a 4, meaning that there was a client error with the request sent.
 ![image](https://user-images.githubusercontent.com/60980933/125664685-d60b2c4c-6c2f-44d0-839f-020a53f39419.png)

 ### Cause of Error 11
-There are two things that are wrong with this aggregation.
-However, the type must be the same.
-Here you have a bucket aggregation(date_histogram) and metric aggregations(sum aggregation and cardinality aggregation) mixed in one aggregations request.

-We need to ... :
+This error occurs because aggregations request was not written correctly.
+In order to calculate daily revenue and unique number of customers per day, the data must be grouped into daily buckets first.
+Only then, could these values be calculated within each bucket.

+To specify that, you must create aggregations for transactions per day THEN create a subaggregation to denote that you want the following aggregations performed within each bucket.
 ```
 GET ecommerce_data/_search
 {